ray-project/ray/doc/source/serve/advanced-guides/multi-app-container.md

 ## Run a Serve application in a container

-This example deploys two applications in separate containers: a whisper model and a Resnet50 image classification model.
+This example deploys two applications in separate containers: a Whisper model and a Resnet50 image classification model.

 First, install the required dependencies in the images.

-:::warning
+:::{warning}
 The Ray version and Python version in the container *must* match those of the host environment exactly.
 Note that for Python, the versions must match down to the patch number.
 :::